-In order to emphasize the contribution to creating value for the Company and stakeholders stemming from operating in a sustainable manner, the sustainability results, as well as all the main activities that determine the same, are communicated in the Annual Report, as provided for under the integrated reporting framework supported by the International Integrated Reporting Council (IIRC), which Eni has followed since 2011.
+In order to emphasize the contribution to creating value for the Company and stakeholders stemming from operating in a sustainable manner, the sustainability targets and results, as well as all the main activities that determine the same, are communicated in the Annual Report, as provided for under the integrated reporting framework supported by the International Integrated Reporting Council (IIRC).
+With regard to stakeholders, the mapping and monitoring system for stakeholders, in force since 2018 ("Stakeholder Management System"), contributes to support, with mapping and analysis, the risk and reputation assessments on Countries with operational presence presented quarterly to the Board by the competent functions.
 In addition, since 2016, the key performance indicators ("KPI") for sustainability have also been disclosed in the press releases announcing Group performance for the second quarter and the preliminary annual results.

-During 2017, continuing the process of integrating financial and non-financial disclosure in the Annual Report (so-called integrated reporting), the report on operations in the 2017 Annual Report was supplemented with a specific section entitled "Consolidated Non-Financial Information" (hereinafter the NFS) as provided for under Legislative Decree no. 254/201620.
-The non-financial information presented in that statement is also provided through references to other reports required under other provisions of law, including this Report (with reference to specific sections).
+During 2018, continuing the process of integrating financial and non-financial disclosure in the Annual Report (so-called integrated reporting), since that referred to 2017 the Management Report in the Annual Report has been supplemented with a specific section entitled "Consolidated Non-Financial Information" (hereinafter the NFS) as provided for under Legislative Decree No. 254/201625.
+The non-financial information presented in that statement can also be provided through references to other reports required under other provisions of law, including this Report (with reference to specific sections).
 The NFS, which is prepared on the basis of the Global Reporting Initiative (GRI) reporting standard, was approved by the Eni Board of Directors and audited by the audit firm engaged to perform the statutory audit of Eni's financial statements (EY), in accordance with the provisions of law and the appropriate professional standards (ISAE 3000).